-MVC completed Phase One of development of the higher grade Cauquenes historic tailings deposit in December 2015, enabling the Company to generate record copper production in 2016.
+Completion of the Cauquenes Phase One expansion in December 2015 enabled MVC to generate record copper production in 2016.
 The ramp-up in production from Cauquenes in 2016 progressed in line with expectations.
-Average tonnes per day of 61,615 exceeded design rates of 60,000 tonnes per day and plant recovery averaged 31.1% in the year.
-In Q4-2016 MVC achieved the project completion criteria set in the Bank Syndicate Financing Agreement.
+Average throughput of 61,615 tonnes per day ("tpd") exceeded design rates of 60,000 tpd and plant recovery averaged 31.1% in the year.
+In Q4-2016, MVC achieved the Phase One project completion criteria set in the Cauquenes Expansion Bank Facility.